The Owl and the Pussycat (soundtrack): Background

-Reception
+Critical reception

 Criticism towards the soundtrack was aimed at the absence of Streisand's vocals.
 AllMusic's William Ruhlmann awarded The Owl and the Pussycat 1.5 out of 5 stars.
 He suggested that the soundtrack was Streisand's least successful because the album's songs featured the singer talking and enduring in "endless bickering" instead of actually singing and performing with live vocals.
 The staff members at Billboard noted the influence of rock and big band-style music and wrote that "the music that is heard [...] fits in with the dialogue quite well".
 Concluding, they wrote: "the dialog itself runs the gamut from absurdly sublime material to simply ridiculous material".

+Commercial performance

 In the United States, the album debuted at the bottom position on the Billboard 200 chart on February 6, 1971.
 It later peaked at number 186, becoming Streisand's lowest-charting entry of her entire career, behind 1967's A Christmas Album and 1970's On a Clear Day You Can See Forever, which both peaked at number 108.
 However, the soundtrack fared better for Segal, as his previous highest-peaking record was The Yama Yama Man, which peaked at number 199 in September 1967.
 On Canada's Top Albums chart conducted and published by RPM, The Owl and the Pussycat debuted at number 85 during the week ending January 16, 1971.
 It eventually peaked at number 74.

 Track listing

 All tracks written by Buck Henry and produced by Thomas Z. Shepard.

+An alternate edition of the soundtrack was released on 8-track cartridge and cassette tape, divided into four tracks instead of five.